Mavuisra/Mavuisra/README.md

 Hello, I'm Israel Mavu, a dedicated software developer with a passion for Open Source contribution and space advocacy.

-Currently employed at Focus Digital as a backend developer, I specialize in coding with Python and Java.
+Currently employed at PreventPain as a backend developer, I specialize in coding with Python and Java.
 With a keen interest in technology and a commitment to excellence, I am always eager to collaborate on innovative projects.
 Let's connect and bring ideas to life through the power of code.
 🚀 #CodingEnthusiast
  #IAEnthusiast
 #SoftwareDeveloper